MahmoudAH/item-catalog/README.md

+# item catalog project

-About
+## About
-:

 This is the fourth project for the Udacity Full Stack Nanodegree.
  The Item Catalog project consists of developing an application that provides a list of items within a variety of categories, as well as provide a user registration and authentication system.
 This project uses persistent data storage to create a RESTful web application that allows users to perform Create, Read, Update, and Delete operations.

 A user does not need to be logged in in order to read the categories or items uploaded.
 However, users who created an item are the only users allowed to update or delete the item that they created.

 This program uses third-party auth with Google or Facebook.
 Some of the technologies used to build this application include Flask, Bootsrap, Jinja2, and SQLite.

-Skills used for this project:
+## Skills used for this project:

-.Python

-.HTML

-.CSS

-.Bootstrap

-.Flask

-.Jinja
-.2
+* Python
+* HTML
+* CSS
+* Bootstrap
+* Flask
+* Jinja.2
-SQLAchemy
+* SQLAchemy

-.OAuth
+* OAuth

-.Facebook /Google Login
+* Facebook /Google Login

-Some things you might need
+### Some things you might need
 :
-.Vagrant
+* Vagrant

-.Udacity Vagrantfile
+* Udacity Vagrantfile

-.VirtualBox
+* VirtualBox

 Getting Started:

-.Install Vagrant and VirtualBox
+* Install Vagrant and VirtualBox

-.Clone the Vagrantfile from the Udacity Repo
+* Clone the Vagrantfile from the Udacity Repo

-.Clone this repo into the catlog/ directory found in the Vagrant directory
+* Clone this repo into the catlog/ directory found in the Vagrant directory

-.Run vagrant up to run the virtual machine, then vagrant ssh to login to the VM
+* Run vagrant up to run the virtual machine, then vagrant ssh to login to the VM

-.from the main directory run sudo pip install -r requirements
+* from the main directory run sudo pip install -r requirements

-.run application with python application.py from within its directory
+* run application with python application.py from within its directory

-.go to http://localhost/categories to access the application
+* go to http://localhost/categories to access the application

-.*if first time running, you must add a category before adding an item
+* if first time running, you must add a category before adding an item

-Know issues
+### Know issues
 :
 No validation on forms

-Possible improvements:
+### Possible improvements:

-.Add an additional data model so that users can add Stores
+* Add an additional data model so that users can add Stores

-.Image Upload, possible future addition with file upload
+* Image Upload, possible future addition with file upload

-.Styling and layout could improve
+* Styling and layout could improve

-.Implement CSRF protection on CRUD operations.
+* Implement CSRF protection on CRUD operations.